nssharmaofficial/leetcode_solutions/README.md

 #### Hash map

  - use a hash map to store the elements and their indices as we iterate through the array
- - for each element, check if the complement (target - current element) is already in the hash map
+ - for each element, check if the `complement` is already in the hash map
  - if found, return the indices
  - **time complexity:** `O(n)` - we iterate through the array once
  - **space complexity:** `O(n)` - we might need to store all elements in the array